avl-univ-lille/testing/practice/3-differential-testing.md

 Things to think about:
 - Check the successes.
 Are they real successes?
 - What about the errors?
 Are we catching bugs that we did not catch before?
 - Check the code of the `PzDifferentialRunner` that looks for agreements: could it be stronger?
-How could we configure the code of the agreements?
+How could we configure the code that decides if two outcomes are the same with, for example, a strategy pattern?
+We could for example say that two failures are the same if they are both expected, or both unexpected.

 ### More exercises